 Legal conflicts involving family relationships and children can be complex and emotionally charged.
 That’s why you need representation from a lawyer you can trust.
 MacQuarrie Whyte will handle your case with the utmost compassion and professionalism while working to protect your best interests.

-There have recently been some new changes to family law which have further complicated marriage and cohabitation, and the issues arising upon a separation of the parties.
 We offer experienced, professional assistance to help you with the matters of separation and divorce, spousal support, and child support in Ottawa.
 We provide a free initial consultation during which time we can often complete a very general review of your circumstances and provide you with an indication of your options and the significance of each choice.
-Our family law practice includes:

 The Interview Process